nashville-software-school/server-side-python-curriculum/book-2-sql/chapters/JOINING_DATA_IN_PYTHON.md

     * Juan Rodriguez
 ```

-If that's the output, then consider which data structure in Python that you need to accomplish it.
+To turn flat data into grouped data, then consider which data structure in Python that you need to accomplish it.
 Perhaps each exercise could be a dictionary.
 The keys of the dictionary could be the name of the exercise, and the values would be lists of students.

 ```json
 {